Gardening and the Economy

 The world economy is becoming more and more uncertain.
 Major currencies are based on confidence rather than on tangible things such as gold.
-Whether people are the gardening type or not, people are starting to turn to gardening at home to save money.
+Whether people are gardening type or not, people are starting to turn to a garden at home to save money.

 What to Grow

 The biggest hurdle for me when deciding how I would get into gardening was, “what to grow?”
 Sometimes it’s the cost of food that may stop us from trying out fruits and vegetables that we are not familiar with, especially with herbs, there are so many of them to grow that are hard to find in a standard grocery store.
 In this regard, gardening is a way to try new things.
 It’s great to experiment, but “will I end up eating it?”
 So, there still needed to be a real immediate benefit from it, meaning that I would grow things that I would want to eat regularly so I could save money.
 When planting vegetables you generally end up with baskets full of products that you have to give away before it spoils, and this is something I wanted to avoid.

 When thinking about food that I could grow, that I love, and that generally costs a lot of money to eat a lot of, the first thing that came to mind was berries.
 The first plants that I started with were raspberries, and everbearing strawberries (garden strawberries).
 Normally I wouldn’t eat so many berries because of the cost, so to grow these healthy berries was a real plus to me financially and health-wise!
 Garden strawberries can be difficult to keep the animals away from and they are susceptible to various diseases, but the raspberries were a lot more hardy, takes minimal care, and it is much easier to get a great harvest from it all summer long.